Air Force staff sergeant honors grandfather’s legacy as WWII code talker

 |0

-This work, Air Force staff sergeant honors grandfather’s legacy as WWII code talker [Image 3 of 3], by Amn Shanel Toussaint, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Air Force staff sergeant honors grandfather’s legacy as WWII code talker, by Amn Shanel Toussaint, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.